jojozhuang/jojozhuang.github.io/_posts/2016-02-10-setup-java-development-environment.md

 ## 4. Setup Apache Tomcat
 ### 4.1 Download Tomcat
-Download the latest version of Tomcat from [https://tomcat.apache.org/](https://tomcat.apache.org/).
+In Ubuntu VM, download the latest version of Tomcat from [https://tomcat.apache.org/](https://tomcat.apache.org/).
 ### 4.2 Install Tomcat
-There is no installer, either, have to configure Tomcat manually.
+There is no installer, have to configure Tomcat manually.
 Unzip the tar file, copy to /opt/tomcat.
 ```sh
 tar xvzf apache-tomcat-9.0.0.M26.tar.gz
 sudo mv apache-tomcat-9.0.0.M26 /opt/tomcat